 Helping each other and offering a helping hand is one of our innate tendencies and one of the principal characteristics of the human spirit.
-Why is there then such a tremendous difficulty for us to ask for help or be happy to receive it?
+Why is it then, such a tremendous difficulty for us to ask for help or be happy to receive it?

 We've been trained to be self-sufficient.
 To be able to do everything on our own.
-As we grow up we are praised for what we manage to do "all by ourselves”.
-Yet, in the same time, we are told to: "share with your sister" and to be "team players”.
+As we grow up, we are praised for what we manage to do "all by ourselves."
+Yet, at the same time, we are told to: "share with your sister" and to be "team players."
 We grow to develop a deep conflict - a need to connect and a fear of asking for support.

 We've been taught that asking for help makes us seem weak.
-It implies recognition of our sense of emptiness and stirs up our sense of vulnerability.
+It implies recognition of our emptiness and stirs up our sense of vulnerability.
 In order to ensure those remain in check, we have developed highly sophisticated protection layers.
-Our sense of shame and our sense of guilt.
+Our shame and our sense of guilt.
 We have been taught to feel ashamed to ask for help.
 Ashamed to acknowledge we need one another.
-Yet, as we "fail" to remain self-sufficient, remain "strong”, appear to "have it all together” and fall into the horrid act of asking for help we immediately cushion the fall with a heavy dose of guilt.
+Yet, as we "fail" to remain self-sufficient, remain "strong," appear to "have it all together," and fall into the horrid act of asking for help, we immediately cushion the fall with a heavy dose of guilt.
 Just so we don't allow ourselves to feel comforted by the sensation of receiving the love and support of another.

-If you study the behavior of homeless people you’d discover that one of the experiences they miss the most is the ability to give freely to others.
-They are pained to experience so much lack and fear that lead them to the necessity of hoarding and focusing on their own needs.
-They long to feel needed by someone and more than anything the space and capacity to offer something of themselves.
+If you study the behavior of homeless people, you'll discover that one of the experiences they miss the most is the ability to give freely to others.
+They are pained to experience so much lack and fear that leads them to the necessity of hoarding and focusing on their own needs.
+They long to feel needed by someone and, more than anything, the space and capacity to offer something of themselves.

-When you feel ashamed in receiving, or guilty for doing so, you hold back from allowing someone of what might be the greatest gift you can possibly give them.
-The space and offering to give to you.
+When you feel ashamed of receiving or guilty for doing so, you hold back from allowing someone what might be the greatest gift you can possibly give them.
+The space to give to you.
 You disallow the necessary space for another to feel their fullness.
-The place within them that overflows with love and wishes nothing more than to connect with you as deep as they possibly can.
+The place within them that overflows with love and wishes nothing more than to connect with you as deeply as they possibly can.

-If you are willing to look deep and face your shame, face your sense of guilt, you'll realize those hold true only if you have a projected sense of a self-image that exists in some distant future.
-If I was this or that I wouldn't be doing this or the other.
-If I ask for help it has to mean that I am a certain type of person that I wish I wasn’t.
-If you allow yourself to see the futility of maintaining that imaginary image, the hold those protection layers have over you will cease to exist nor would those matter.
+If you are willing to look deep and face your shame and your sense of guilt, you'll realize those hold true only if you have a projected sense of a self-image that exists in some distant future.
+If I were this or that, I wouldn't be doing this or the other.
+If I ask for help, it has to mean that I am a certain type of person that I wish I weren't.
+If you allow yourself to see the futility of maintaining that imaginary image, the hold those protection layers have over you will cease to exist, nor would those matter.
 You'll have the necessary space to focus on the gift you give another in being vulnerable, in being receptive to all they have to offer.

-To feel ashamed of receiving is deep act of selfishness.
-It is an external idea, imposed upon you by a tormented society, guilt ridden and fearful of its own shadow.
+To feel ashamed of receiving is a profound act of selfishness.
+It is an external idea imposed upon you by a tormented society, guilt-ridden and fearful of its own shadow.
 To feel guilty in asking for help means you have yet awakened to realize how deeply we are connected to one another.
 How the extended arm of a brother is the receiving end of the same act of kindness.
-In receiving you give, in giving you receive.
+In receiving, you give; in giving, you receive.
 An endless cycle of life and death, birth and rebirth.
-A harmonious dance within life's infinite abundant glory.
+A harmonious dance within life's infinite and abundant glory.

 Don't look to abandon your shame nor dismiss your guilt.
-Understand them and transform these feelings into the invitation to recognize the beauty of another.
-Don't receive half hearted, receive fully.
+Understand them and choose to transform these feelings into an invitation to recognize the beauty of another.
+Don't receive half-hearted; receive fully.
 Acknowledge the depth of your gratitude.
 Praise your brothers and sisters in their giving spirit.
 Allow them to be seen in their acts of kindness.
 Receive them so fully that your undertaking of receiving will become a tremendous gesture of your giving heart.